6 Summer Planning Tips for Parents

 5. Read, read, read

 Cultivate a love of reading by taking regular trips to the library.
 Let your child choose books and get recommendations from the children’s or youth librarian.
 Read alongside your child and encourage a love of reading by exposing him or her to many great books.
 Reading a lot of books can also help your child beat the summer slide.
-One psychology study has shown that children who are given access to books over the summer perform 35–40% better on reading achievement tests than those without access to books.
-Check out our post on creating a literacy-rich home for further inspiration!
+One psychology study has shown that children who are given access to books over the summer perform 35–40 percent better on reading achievement tests than those without access to books.
+Keep track of reading with these fun, printable Edmentum bookmarks!

 6. Have fun together!